Categories

 Arachnids

-A brand new category for CUPOTY 6.
-Spiders, scorpions, pseudoscorpions, harvestmen, sun or wind spiders, whip spiders, whip scorpions, palpigrades, ricinuleids, ticks and mites have their own category now.
+Spiders, scorpions, pseudoscorpions, harvestmen, sun or wind spiders, whip spiders, whip scorpions, palpigrades, ricinuleids, ticks and mites go into this category.

 Photograph them creatively, in macro detail, demonstrating behaviour or how they fit in with their environment.